boomerang-io/carbon-addons-boomerang-react/docs/v3-migration.md

-# v3 Migration Guide
+# v3 Upgrade Guide

-Follow the sections below for migrating from v2 to v3.
+Follow the sections below for upgrading from v2 to v3.

 ## Prerequisites

 Moving to v3 of this library requires you to be using [v11 of Carbon](https://medium.com/carbondesign/carbon-v11-72ace7fac01fc).
-Migrating a codebase to Carbon v11 will likely be significantly more involved than migrating to v3 of this component library.
+Migrating a codebase to Carbon v11 will likely be significantly more involved than upgrading to v3 of this component library.
 View their [migration guide](https://carbondesignsystem.com/migrating/guide/overview/) for getting started with that work.

 ## Dependencies